-The City Design and Development (CDD) group is concerned with shaping the built and natural environment of cities and suburban territories.
-Graduates work in a variety of private, public, and nonprofit roles: as urban designers; planning and design consultants; municipal and regional planners; managers of public agencies; advocates of historic preservation, housing and land use, and real estate development; and as planners of transportation systems.
-The group is closely associated with faculty and students in the Department of Architecture, the Center for Real Estate, and the Media Lab.
-Many subjects are cross-listed with these programs.
+The City Design and Development (CDD) group is concerned with the physical planning of urban territories and their natural environments, from city cores to the outer suburbs.
+Graduates work in a variety of private, public, and nonprofit roles: as urban designers; planning and design consultants; municipal and regional planners; managers of public agencies; advocates of historic and landscape preservation, housing, and land use regulations; real estate development; and as planners of transportation and mobility systems.
+The group is closely associated with faculty and students in the Department of Architecture, the Center for Real Estate, SENSEable City Lab, the Media Lab, and the Center for Advanced Urbanism.
+Many subjects are cross-listed with these groups.
 The diverse educational offerings ensure that every student can develop unique competence and intellectual depth in the field.
-There are several areas of concentration in city design and development: urban design, for those who wish to be involved in shaping the physical form and logistical function of cities; landscape urbanism, for those who wish to work at the intersection of territorial urbanization and natural processes; land use and community planning, for those who wish to work as municipal planners or consultants; and urban development, for those who wish to manage development projects for private companies or public sector organizations.
+There are several areas of concentration in city design and development: urban design, for those who wish to be involved in shaping the physical form and logistical function of cities; landscape urbanism, for those who wish to work at the intersection of territorial urbanization and natural processes; land use and community planning, for those who wish to work as municipal planners or consultants; and housing and urban development, for those who wish to design and manage development projects for private companies or public sector organizations.

-The Center for Advanced Urbanism—jointly administered by faculty from the CDD group and the Urbanism group in the Department of Architecture—is a research-based institution dedicated to implementing new integrative models of design and development.
+The Center for Advanced Urbanism—jointly administered by faculty from the CDD group and the Urbanism group in the Department of Architecture—is a research-based institution dedicated to implementing new collaborative models of design and urban research.

 The Environmental Policy and Planning (EPP) group emphasizes the study of how society conserves and manages its natural resources and works to promote sustainable development.
 Areas of concern include the role of science in environmental policy making, climate change mitigation and adaptation, sustainable international development, adaptive ecosystem management, environmental justice, global environmental treaty making, environmental regulation, energy efficiency and renewable energy, the role of private corporations in environmental management, and the mediation of environmental disputes.
 Students investigate the interactions between built and natural systems; the effectiveness of different approaches to environmental planning and policymaking; techniques for describing, modeling, forecasting, and evaluating changes in environmental quality; approaches to environmental policy analysis; strategies for stakeholder involvement in environmental planning; and mechanisms for assessing the choices posed by the environmental impacts of new technology in local, state, national, and international contexts.